LambdaTest/documentation/docs/one-click-migration-from-testrail.md

 title: One Click Migration from TestRail
 hide_title: true
 sidebar_label: One Click Migration from TestRail
-description: Learn how to efficiently copy and move test cases within LambdaTest, streamlining your testing process and enhancing organization across multiple projects.
+description: Effortlessly migrate from TestRail to LambdaTest with our one-click migration guide.
+Simplify the process and enhance your testing capabilities in minutes.
 keywords:
   - testrail
   - import data from testrail